MarcoPSM/PHP-DesignPatterns/README.md

 # PHP-DesignPatterns

 Examples of Design Patterns implementations.
-PHP 7.3
+Developed using PHP 7.3

 ### how to
 * Checkout the project
-* Go to de folder with the especific example
+* Go to de folder with the specific example
 *   php -S localhost:8080

 ### Based on this website